 Below are just some uses for Microsoft Word.

 You can use the built-in Microsoft repository of templates to create letterheads, business cards, newsletters, bills, receipts, fliers and brochures.
 You can create Travel Expense Reports, an Employee Status Report, and even a Business Plan.
-And I’ve only begun to scratch the surface!
+And that’s just scratching the surface!

 You can even send e-mail by using the built-in mail-merge that allows you to send one document to thousands of people with their name and address on the letter itself (very cool).